kriszyp/xstyle/README.md

 We could then style a class by mixing in our new definition.
 We do this simply by including the using the definition as a property in our rule.
-If we want to simply mix in the properties as defined in the base definition, we set the value to "default":
+If we want to simply mix in the properties as defined in the base definition, we set the value to "defaults":

 	.my-class {
-		absolutely: default;
+		absolutely: defaults;
 	}

 We can also override properties from our definition: